-But I feel that the time is not very far when we will see this trend changing.
-In fact, it has started to change as numerous decentralized exchanges are proliferating with their different approaches.
+But I feel the time is not very far when we see this trend changing.
+It has started to change as numerous decentralized exchanges are increasing with their different approaches.

 - Well, why do we need decentralized exchanges (aka DEX)?

-Now that you have read the aforementioned article, it makes sense in talking about centralized and decentralized exchanges from a deeper perspective.
+Now that you have read the aforementioned article, it makes sense to talk about centralized and decentralized exchanges from a deeper perspective.